Skip to Main Content

 Of course, bonds don’t perform in a vacuum; their “yield is influenced by the state of the economy, inflation, Federal Reserve policy and investor sentiment, among other things,” says Shirshikov.
 So these various market elements ultimately affect mortgage rates, too.
 Among them:

-• The economy.
-What happens in the economy, and how those events affect investors’ confidence, influences mortgage pricing.
+What happens in the economy – and how those events affect investors’ confidence – influences mortgage pricing.
 Good and bad economic news has an inverse impact on the direction of mortgage rates.
-When the national economy is robust, and job growth high, mortgage rates tend to increase.
-This is partly due to investors deciding where to put their money; if they find more attractive returns elsewhere, the bond market will need to increase interest rates to compete, which results in costlier rates for borrowers.
-“Conversely, during economic downturns, mortgage rates tend to decline as money flows from more risky investments to more stable investments like mortgages,” says Scott Bridges, senior managing director of consumer direct lending for Pennymac.
+Mortgage rates tend to increase when the national economy is robust and job growth is high.
+This is partly a result of where investors decide to put their money; if they find more attractive returns elsewhere, the bond market will need to increase interest rates to compete, which results in costlier rates for borrowers.
+“Conversely, during economic downturns, mortgage rates tend to decline as money flows from more risky investments to more stable investments like mortgages,” says Scott Bridges, senior managing director for Pennymac, a national mortgage lender.

-• Inflation.
 Inflation, the increase in the pricing of goods and services over time, is an important benchmark when measuring economic growth.
 Rising inflation limits consumers’ purchasing power, and that’s a consideration lenders make when setting mortgage rates.
-Lenders have to adjust mortgage rates to a level that makes up for eroded purchasing power when inflation rises too quickly.
+Lenders must adjust mortgage rates to a level that makes up for eroded purchasing power when inflation rises too quickly.
 After all, lenders still need to make a profit on the loans they originate, and that becomes more difficult when consumers’ buying power is diminished.
-Likewise, inflation is a consideration investors make in the prices they’re willing to pay and the returns they demand on mortgages and other bonds they purchase on the secondary market.
+Likewise, inflation is a consideration investors make in the returns they demand on mortgages and other bonds they purchase on the secondary market.
 When inflation is elevated, investors commonly pursue investments that can beat or match its climb.
 This intensified demand for high yields means less-preferable mortgage rates for consumers.

-• The Federal Reserve.
 The Federal Reserve doesn’t set mortgage rates, but its monetary policy decisions definitely influence them.
 “The Fed can raise or lower short-term interest rates, which indirectly affects mortgage rates.
 When the Fed raises rates, it becomes more expensive for banks and lenders to borrow money; this translates to increased rates for borrowers.
 When the Fed lowers rates, it becomes cheaper to borrow money, resulting in lower mortgage rates,” says Bridges.
-For example, as the Fed began hiking interest rates in 2022, in an effort to squelch inflation, mortgage rates rose first in response, and then in anticipation of, the central bank’s moves.
+For example, as the Fed began hiking interest rates in 2022 in an effort to squelch inflation, mortgage rates rose too — first in anticipation of, and then in response to, the central bank’s moves.

-• Government policies.
-If the federal government produces policies that promote homeownership, such as down payment assistance or tax credits, it can stimulate demand for mortgages and possibly lead to higher rates.
+If the federal government implements policies that promote homeownership, such as down payment assistance or tax credits, it can stimulate demand for mortgages and possibly lead to higher rates.

 Personal factors impacting mortgage interest rates

-Your financial and credit status can also play a major role in the mortgage interest rate you qualify for.
+We’ve talked so far about what drives mortgage rates in general.
+When it comes to an individual loan, your financial and credit status can also affect the mortgage interest rate you personally qualify for.
 In particular:

 • Loan-to-value (LTV) ratio.
 The LTV ratio compares your loan amount to the property’s price.
 A lower LTV ratio typically results in a lower mortgage rate.
-Your down payment will dictate your LTV ratio; the more you put down (a 20 percent down payment equates to an 80 percent LTV ratio), the lower your LTV ratio and the more creditworthy you appear.
+Your down payment will dictate your LTV ratio; the more you put down (a 20 percent down payment equates to an 80 percent LTV ratio), the lower your LTV ratio and the less of a risk to the lender.

 • Debt-to-income (DTI) ratio.
-Your DTI ratio is the sum of all of your monthly debts divided by your gross monthly income, which signifies your financial stability and capacity to manage debt and afford your loan.
+Your DTI ratio is the sum of all of your monthly debt payments divided by your gross monthly income, which signifies your financial stability and capacity to manage debt and afford your loan.
 Generally, the higher your DTI ratio, the riskier you appear to a lender — and the higher your interest rate will be.
-Most conventional loans allow for a DTI of no more than 45 percent, but some lenders will accept ratios as high as 50 percent if the borrower has compensating factors, such as a savings account with a balance equal to six months’ worth of housing expenses.
-It’s better to aim for a DTI of 36 percent or less for the best rates.
+Most conventional loans allow for a DTI of no more than 45 percent.
+Still, some lenders will accept ratios as high as 50 percent depending on a borrower’s circumstances, such as a savings account with a balance equal to six months’ worth of housing expenses.
+Aiming for a DTI of 36 percent or less is best for competitive rates.

 • Loan amount.
-If you’re able to make a significant down payment and have a good DTI ratio, you may get a lower rate with a larger loan.
-The flip side is also true — if you’re pushing the limits with the purchase, you’ll likely get a higher rate.
+If you can make a significant down payment and have a good DTI ratio, you may get a lower rate with a larger loan.
+The flip side is also true—if you’re pushing the limits with your purchase, you’ll likely get a higher rate.

 • Closing costs.
-What and when you pay in closing costs can dictate your rate as well.
-Case in point: If you opt not to pay these fees upfront, but roll them into the loan itself, it can increase your mortgage rate.
+What and when you pay in closing costs can also dictate your rate.
+Case in point: If you opt not to pay these fees upfront but roll them into the loan itself, the lender may charge a slightly higher mortgage rate.

 How much do mortgage rates vary across lenders?